APES Self-defense Theory

 Various confrontations with black hoodlums at night as a teenager in New Orleans.
 For whatever reason, I loved walking alone late at night despite high incidence of street crime in the areas where I walked.
 All confrontations resolved without injury by simply running away.

-While taking a year off between high school and university, I worked for my cousin-in-law at a shipping related business located in a particularly dangerous warehouse district of New Orleans.
-Next to our building were burned out buildings, empty lots and abandoned railroad tracks overgrown with weeds: all together, perfect spot for murderers to dump their victims and/or for nighttime drug deals that might culminate in murder.
+While taking a year off between high school and university, I worked for my cousin-in-law at a shipping related business located in a particularly dangerous area of New Orleans.
+Next to our warehouse were burned out buildings, empty lots and abandoned railroad tracks overgrown with weeds: all together, perfect spot for murderers to dump their victims and/or for nighttime drug deals that might culminate in murder.
 And indeed dead bodies were discovered nearby every few weeks.
 My cousin-in-law carried a snubnose revolver in a belt wallet at all times, as did all employees at the nearby hardware store we frequently visited.
 Many smaller grocery/convenience stores in the area did not let customers inside but rather exchanged merchandise for money through small window openings, as protection from robbers and shoplifters.
-My cousin-in-law was fortunate to only once be a victim of crime while I was working for him.
-Namely, someone entered the office and stole an electric typewriter while we checking some packages in the warehouse.
-We normally locked the front door when leaving the office, but in this one instance neglected to do so, perhaps because just intending to be away for less than a minute.
-There were several instances where disreputable characters entered the office and looked around with shifty eyes while asking if there were any job openings.
-My cousin-in-law always answered no while making sure his snubnose revolver was visible, and the suspicious looking visitor always left without incident.
+My cousin-in-law was fortunate to only once be a victim of crime while I was working for him: someone entered the office and stole an electric typewriter while we checking some packages in the warehouse.
+We normally locked the front door when leaving the office, but in this one instance neglected to do so, perhaps because intending to be absent for less than a minute.
+There were several instances where suspicious looking men entered the office and looked around with shifty eyes while asking if there were any job openings.
+My cousin-in-law always answered "no" while making sure his snubnose revolver was visible on his hip.
+These visitors always left without incident.

 As business conditions worsened (part of why crime rate then was so high), my cousin-in-law could no longer afford to pay me, so later that year I worked night shift (11pm to 7am) at a convenience store, also in a dangerous neighborhood in New Orleans.
 Twice I was robbed at gunpoint, once with gun pointed at my stomach, once at my face, both times at point blank range and with guns held in shaky hands with finger on trigger.
 What saved me was keeping a cool head and pacifying robbers.
 Company rule was to keep under $40 in cash register, and in fact there was only about $5 during second robbery because customers had just drained spare cash by paying with $20 bills, which had to be immediately placed in deposit slot of safe under store counter, to which I had no key.
 I suggested robbers help themselves to bottles of liquor and cartons of cigarettes, since both could be easily sold for cash on the street.
 Both groups of robbers were eventually caught, while perpetrating subsequent robberies.
 I then had to go to police headquarters to identify the robbers and again to court to testify against them.
 I was not paid for this time at police headquarters or in court.